Why Birds Fly In A V-Formation

-Scientists have long held that birds fly in a V-formation to save energy.
-But it was only recently revealed how and why birds benefit from this trick.
+Migratory birds flying in a “V” shape flap their wings at precise times to take advantage of the lifting power generated by the bird in front, scientists report in a study published Jan.
+15 in the journal Nature.

-Migratory birds flying in a “V” shape flap their wings at precise times to take advantage of the lifting power generated by the bird in front, British researchers, led by Steven Portugal at the Royal Veterinary College in London, reported earlier this year in Nature.
+The theory that birds fly in a V-formation to save energy is not new.
+But this is the first time scientists have recorded data from birds flying in the wild, thanks to new technology.

-The study took advantage of new sensors that tracked the movements of 14 northern bald ibises during a portion of their migratory flight from Austria to Italy.
-This was the first time that data had been recorded from birds flying in the wild.
+British scientists attached sensors to 14 northern bald ibises to track their movements during a 43-minute migratory flight.

 When a bird flaps its wings, it creates lift by generating a looping motion of air around the wing.